 Students and business professionals often rely on their mobile computing devices to enhance their productivity, keep in contact with people, and maintain a competitive edge.
 These mobile computing devices include laptops, notebooks or mini-laptops, cell phones, and tablet computers.
+Protect data by properly handling devices and backing up information regularly.

 In the past, one might have carried a briefcase with a carefully chosen collection of important documents.
 Today, however, a mobile device enables people to carry everything they need in the palm of their hand.